manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 ## Using this project

 The `manifold-preprocessor` dependency works with all build tooling, including Maven and Gradle.
-It also works with Java versions
+It also works with Java versions 8 - 14.
+Note this dependency is exclusive to compile-time use, there is no runtime impact.
-8 - 13.

->Note you can replace the `manifold-preprocessor` dependency with [`manifold-all`](https://github.com/manifold-systems/manifold/tree/master/manifold-all) as a quick way to gain access to all of
-Manifold's features.

 ## Binaries